 It’s no longer a secret in Quito that the craft brewery scene is growing rapidly.
-In fact, craft beer making and breweries have become so popular that they’ve begun to take hold in smaller cities in Ecuador as a result.
+Craft beer making and breweries have become so popular that they’ve begun to take hold even in smaller cities in Ecuador as a result.

 By far my favorite brewery in Quito, Bandido Brewing is a small and friendly spot founded several years ago by expats from the United States.
 Located near the historic center, Bandido’s has several types of beer on rotation at all times and has great deals on flights.

-Bandidos also has delicious pizza and other small plates to accompany your beers, and will entice you to stay with board games like Cards Against Humanity.
+Bandido also has delicious pizza and other small plates to accompany your beers and will entice you to stay with board games like Cards Against Humanity.
 They occasionally have live music as well!

 Carnival is an important holiday around the world, but it is celebrated in many special and unique ways in Ecuador – check out our complete guide to celebrating Carnival in Ecuador for more details!

-It’s a fantastic time to visit Ecuador and enjoy tons of cultural activities and events for free.
-The dates of Carnival usually fall in mid to late February – Carnival Tuesday is the day before Ash Wednesday – but it is usually celebrated for about a week leading up to the day of!
+This is a fantastic time to visit Ecuador and enjoy tons of cultural activities and events for free.
+Carnival usually falls in mid to late February or March – Carnival Tuesday is the day before Ash Wednesday.
+However, Ecuadorians usually celebrate Carnival for about a week or more leading up to Carnival.